 Line the Base of the Steamer

 Before placing food on the steamer baskets, we highly suggest covering the base first with steamer liners for easier cleanup.
-Some bamboo steamers already come with this product, but you can also buy some pre-formed mesh liners or cotton ones.
-You can make some yourself using parchment or wax paper, too!
+Some bamboo steamers already come with liners, but you can also buy pre-formed mesh liners or cotton ones.
+Alternatively, you can DIY at home with parchment or wax paper, too!

 Shape each piece of paper into a circle with a diameter of ten inches, and poke holes into them so that steam can pass through.
 You can also use dried lotus leaves and leafy vegetables like napa cabbage and lettuce as an all-natural alternative.